gumpu/FPRCade/Docs/instruction_set.md

 All instructions are 16 Bit.

-Bits 15 to 12 indicate the instruction category, the remaining bits encode the function, stack id, signed/unsigned, and values.
+Bits 15 to 12 indicate the instruction category, the remaining bits are used to encode the function, stack id, signed/unsigned, and/or values.

 The processor has four stacks for: data, return addresses, control data, and temporary values.
 They are indicated by:  D, R, C, and T.

 It supports the following arithmetic operations (signed and unsigned): + - / * %

 The following bit operations (unsigned): >> << | & ^